Free Early Learning and Childcare hours

 In Scotland 3 and 4 year olds and some 2 year olds can get 600 hours per year of free Early Learning and Childcare funded by the Scottish Government.

-These hours were expected to rise to 1140 in August 2020 but this has been delayed.
+These hours are expected to rise to 1140 per year in August 2021.

 Find out more about the help you can get with childcare costs from tax credits or universal credit